ComanderPotato/Drone-trash-detection-appliation/README.md

-Here's a polished and professional `README.md` for your **T.R.A.C.K. – Drone Trash Detection Application**.
-This version is designed for GitHub and showcases your system’s purpose, features, architecture, and technical decisions clearly and concisely.

----

 # ♻️ T.R.A.C.K. – Trash Recognition and Collection Keeper

 **T.R.A.C.K.** is a drone-powered trash detection system that uses deep learning and computer vision to identify, segment, and quantify waste in real time from aerial imagery.
 It’s designed for environmental cleanup initiatives, offering a scalable and intelligent solution for trash monitoring in public, remote, or hard-to-reach areas.